Describes the PowerShell execution policies and explains how to manage them.

 - There is no execution policy set in the current scope.

-- If the execution policy in all scopes is Undefined, the effective execution policy is Restricted, which is the default execution policy.
+- If the execution policy in all scopes is Undefined, the effective execution policy is Restricted for Windows clients and RemoteSigned for Windows Server.

 - Unsigned scripts can run.
 There is a risk of running malicious scripts.

 - Warns the user before running scripts and configuration files that are not from the local intranet zone.

 On systems that do not distinguish Universal Naming Convention (UNC) paths from internet paths, scripts that are identified by a UNC path might not be permitted to run with the RemoteSigned execution policy.